aboongm/HelloMicroverse/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps. on your terminal type: git clone git@github.com:aboongm/HelloMicroverse.git
+To get a local copy up and running follow these simple example steps.
+On your terminal type: git clone git@github.com:aboongm/HelloMicroverse.git

 ## Authors